vcl/vcl/modules/vcl/README.md

 - Font Awesome
 - Material Design Icons

-Which include the related CSS in the VCL build.
+which include the related CSS in the VCL build.
 This is not a requirement, however.

 ```scss
 @import "@vcl/vcl"